ATTENTION NEW APPLICANTS

 E-Text Orientation

-If approved for the electronic text accommodation, the student must meet with the alternative media specialist to review policies and procedures for alternative media requests and to receive assistive technology training.
+If approved for the electronic text accommodation, the student must meet with the

 -